icarok99/script.elementum.rajada/UPDATE.md

 ### Add provider

 1. add entry to providers.json
+2. add provider icon to `.../providers/icons/` folder
-2. use check_provider scripts to assert provider is working
+3. use check_provider scripts to assert provider is working
-3. update settings.xml
+4. update settings.xml
-4. add entry to readme.md of providers folder
+5. add entry to `README.md` of providers folder